tc39-transfer/proposal-intl-unit-protocol/README.md

 A number annotated with a unit is the only data type required for MessageFormat 2.0 that does not have an analog in JavaScript.
 See: [List of functions in MessageFormat 2.0](https://github.com/unicode-org/message-format-wg/blob/main/spec/functions/README.md).

-Adding a new primordial, such as [Amount](https://github.com/tc39/proposal-amount), would solve this problem and multiple others impacting i18n, but it comes at a cost.
-As a starting point, we should explore solutions that would allow third-party polyfills and MessageFormat libraries to implement an Amount-like object, which is also something the TC39 committee wants to see as part of an Amount proposal.
+Adding a new primordial, such as [Amount](https://github.com/tc39/proposal-amount), would solve this problem and multiple others impacting i18n.
+A key question is how Amount interfaces with Intl and how third-party libraries can implement an Amount-like object.
+The champions believe that this is a sufficiently different problem space that they are pursuing Intl Unit Protocol as a standalone proposal.

 ## Proposed Solution